Engaging the visual arts to serve society

 In the art and art history department's programs, you will have countless opportunities to develop important skills in the classroom, in the studio and beyond.

-The department of art and art history occupies the entire lower level of the Spoelhof College Center and includes studios for painting, printmaking, sculpture, ceramics, architectural design and drawing, photograph labs and a woodworking shop.
+The department of art and art history occupies the entire lower level of the Spoelhof University Center and includes studios for painting, printmaking, sculpture, ceramics, architectural design, and drawing, photography labs, and a woodworking shop.
 Graphic design/visual communications students enjoy other state-of-the-art facilities including two Mac classrooms and Calvin's fully-staffed Teaching and Learning Digital Studio located in the Hekman Library.

 Explore Art & Art History at Calvin